-Additional EM targets that are considered worthy of ground geophysics include the Ghost Lake and Horse Lake conductors.
-Follow-up work is also warranted at the Cross Lake, CBA and Mustang areas.
+Follow-up work is also warranted at the Cross Lake, CBA, Mustang and Lasby Lake areas.
 Cross Lake is a structurally complex area located near the historic Scrimes Lake uranium showings that returned anomalous soil geochemistry during 1972 by Gulf Minerals.
-Within the CBA area, located at a the fold nose of a granitic dome, the last hole of a twenty hole program (CBA-20) intersected anomalous uranium, $0.17\%~U_3O_8$ over 0.8m, within a pegmatite dyke before being lost at a depth of
+Within the CBA area, located at the fold nose of a granitic dome, the last hole of a twenty-hole program (CBA-20) intersected anomalous uranium, 0.17% U3O8 over 0.8m, within a pegmatite dyke before being lost at a depth of 20m.

-20m.
 Initial drilling in the Mustang area returned 639 ppm U over 30 cm from a fracture, however, the mineralization was not intersected in the follow-up drill holes.
+The Mustang EM conductor remains an exploration target since the recent holes only tested the weakly conductive south end of the main conductor.